Marmotto48/STBSICAR/README.md

 Our goal is to create a friendly website from scratch with trendy design (vector art ,comfortable colors and better user experience and design). our solutions and what we used :
+        Design not friendly to use
+- Bad user interface and experience
+- Colors are not comfortable to the eyes
 What we have accomplished
          - Better and more trendy design
          - Better user experience